Muterra/doc-golix/spec.md

 ### 8. File hash

 The hash digest of the file, using the algorithm described by the Address Algorithm field.
-For all Muse objects, input to the hash function is the concatenation of all previous fields, in this case:
+For **all** Muse objects, input to the hash function is the concatenation of all previous fields.
+For example, in the case of a MEOC, the file hash is the concatenation of:

 1. Magic number
 2. Version
-3. Author MUID
+3. Cipher suite
-4. Cipher suite
+4. Author MUID
 5. Payload length
 6. Encrypted payload
 7. Address algorithm